 Clients who are appropriate for and agreeable to briefer, less intensive treatment are referred to agency-provided counselling/treatment services.
-Educational and counselling interventions are delivered in individual, group and family sessions employing stage appropriate, solution-focused and cognitive-behavioural therapies.
+Educational and counselling interventions are delivered in individual, group and family sessions which employ stage appropriate, solution-focused and cognitive-behavioural therapy techniques.

 FAMILY TREATMENT (as defined by the client)

 Any person who is impacted by a family member’s substance use/gambling, is welcome to attend treatment, with or without the person of concern.
 Our Family Group meets on Tuesday evenings.

 Early Treatment is a group-level program designed to assist people awaiting more intensive treatment.
-It meets on Thursdays from 9:00am to 12 noon.
+It meets on Thursdays from 9:00am to 12:00 noon.
 As a preparation stage intervention, it is intended to engage clients in a treatment process, to provide an opportunity to become acquainted with a group setting, and to offer an introduction to relapse prevention strategies.
 In addition, it is intended to support clients as they stabilize in their own community and build a support network and to ensure that they are sufficiently detoxified to begin intensive treatment.
 The group also seeks to ensure that clients have realistic expectations of themselves and the treatment process before moving on to the next stage.
-Clients must attend at least two (2) sessions before moving on to further programming, the last session being mandatory.
+Clients must attend at least three (3) sessions before moving on to further programming, the last session being mandatory.

 The Day Treatment program is an intensive treatment intervention designed to assist individuals experiencing significant substance abuse problems.
 The format is broad-based and uses a LifeSkills® model that has a educational and programming reference.
 A significant element of the program is spent in group process/group therapy activity.

 Day Treatment is a closed program and is four (4) weeks in duration, running Monday through Friday from 9:00 AM to 3:00 PM.
-The program is repeated on a cyclical basis, with fifteen (15) cycles annually.
+The program is repeated on a cyclical basis, with about twelve (12) cycles annually.
 To enter the Day Treatment program an individual attends a group information and orientation session prior to the start of Early Treatment.